azizamohamedabdelsalam/azizamohamedabdelsalam/README.md

 ### Hi  👋

-🔭 I’m currently working on ...
-🌱 I’m currently learning programming and developments skills Spring Boot 2.7
+🌱 I’m currently learning programming and developments skills
+- Java core 11 updates
+- Spring Boot 2.7
-Hibernate and JPA
+- Hibernate and JPA

 <!--
 **azizamohamedabdelsalam/azizamohamedabdelsalam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.